Treatment for Cushing's Disease in Dogs

 • Cause of Cushing's: Pituitary-dependent (most common), adrenal-dependent, or iatrogenic (caused by medications).

-• Dog's age, health, and overall condition.
+• The dog's age, health, and overall condition.

 • Severity of symptoms and response to initial treatment.